vechain/grant-program/applications/VeSayNode initial application.md

 We would like to provide a solution for VeChain similar to what Infura has already developed for Ethereum.
 SayNode Operations has already launched several projects on VeChain and has used Truffle for deployment.
 Currently, Truffle is still the most widely used suite and provides a world-class development environment, alongside a testing framework and an asset pipeline for projects using the Ethereum Virtual Machine (EVM).
 Paired with Ganache, a personal blockchain, and Drizzle, a front-end dApp development kit, the full Truffle suite of tools promises to be an end-to-end dApp development platform.

 The SayNode Operations team has also used Truffle for their already implemented projects on VeChain.
 Unfortunately, the integration of VeChain is sometimes cumbersome with Web3-gear and a hurdle for developers to overcome.
 With this project we want to remove this obstacle by providing a similar solution as Infura for VeChain.
 For this we will host our own node and web3-gear will be managed by our system.
-We will create a website with dashboards and all the necessary tools (similar to infura) where developers can sign up and we will generate a link for them.
+We will create a website with dashboards and all the necessary tools (similar to Infura) where developers can sign and generate a link to use VeChain the same way they would use Ethereum.
 With this link the users will be able to seamlessly integrate VeChain and directly use Truffle.
-We will then take care of the request and response.
+We will then take care of the request and response without the need for the user to install web3-gear or configure his setup any further.
 That way we provide a smooth and easy solution for developers to combine Truffle and VeChain.

-The overaching goal of this project is to build a solution that developers are used to and eliminate the existing hurdle.
+The overaching goal of this project is to build a solution that developers are used to and eliminate the existing hurdles.

 ### Project Details

-We have divided the project into three sub-steps.
+We have divided the project into four sub-steps.

 Receive requests and transform them (RPC to RESTful conversion) Backend user management, issuing API keys
-Frontend (website, keys, dashboard, statistics page, etc)
+Frontend (website, keys, dashboard, statistics page, etc) Deployment of beta Version

 The individual milestones and their duration can be viewed in detail below.
+We apply with a second grant as well to cover additional functionality in a V2 of the service.

 ### Ecosystem Fit

-Developers who want to interact with VeChain need most likely to use Web3-gear, which means an additional effort in order to use VeChain compared to other EVM based chains.
+Developers who want to interact with VeChain the way they would on Ethereum need to use Web3-gear, which means an additional effort in order to use VeChain compared to other EVM based chains.
 We want to eliminate this barrier and give developers an easy way to program for VeChain through a solution they most likely already know from other projects.
 We are taking on a role similar to what Infura is doing for Ethereum and hope to provide a solution to developers with the new capabilities that will ultimately grow the entire VeChain ecosystem.

 ## Team